-- Students should enter your vehicle on curb side only. - Please do not stop in the traffic lane to wait for your student: This blocks and slows traffic.
-Pull over curbside or go around the block if your student is not out front yet. - Please do not park in front of any crosswalks.
+- Students should enter your vehicle on the curb side only. - Please do not stop in the traffic lane to wait for your student: This blocks and slows traffic.
+Pull over to the curb side or go around the block if your student is not out front yet. - Please do not park in front of any crosswalks.
 This makes it very difficult for students to cross the street safely.